mcdanitd/ADEV-Image-Correlation/AlphaRelease/README.txt

 PMDReceiver.py:
 	line 47: This line is also for rotation based on our set up, and may need to be commented out.

-I think I was good and any changes to reflect changes in setup should propogate through and give good results, but let me know if there's anything going wrong.
+I think wrote everything the way I should have and any changes to reflect changes in setup should propogate through and give good results, but let me know if there's anything going wrong.